shopware/k6-shopware/README.md

 ## Usage

-Adjust the `.env` file with your Shopware Shop Credentials.
+Create an `.env` file with your Shopware Shop Credentials.
+See `.env.example` for reference.

 First install the npm packages `bun install`